 CUT THE WRAP

-We’re leaving millions of dollars, and tonnes of material in landfill, when we could be recycling it and putting cash back in people’s pockets.
+We’re leaving millions of dollars, and tonnes of material in landfill, when we could be recycling it and putting cash back in people and charities pockets.

 A simple fix can change that.

-We’re leaving millions of dollars, and tonnes of material in landfill, when we could be recycling it and putting cash back in people’s pockets.
+We’re leaving millions of dollars, and tonnes of material in landfill, when we could be recycling it and putting cash back in people and charities pockets.

 A simple fix can change that.